We get it — when you think of Dutch cuisine you’re probably thinking ‘fried’, ‘potato’ or ‘beige’.

 Vla is basically pudding or custard, just a little more watery — and the Dutch love it.

-The best thing about vla is you can get creative eating it!
-Top it with oats and bananas for breakfast, or to make it a real sweet treat, you could sprinkle some hagelslag (chocolate sprinkles) or spritzing whipped cream on top.
+The best thing about vla is that you can get creative when eating it!
+Top it with oats and bananas for breakfast, or to make it a real sweet treat, sprinkle some hagelslag (chocolate sprinkles) or spritz whipped cream on top.

 Or just chug it right out of the box if you’re feeling ravished.
 The options are endless!

-6. Spekkoek: Indonesian-Dutch treat with many layers (literally and figuratively)
+6. Spekkoek: the (literally and figuratively) multi-layered Indonesian-Dutch treat

 Like many Dutch sweets, spekkoek is packed full of spices.
 From cardamom, cinnamon, cloves, and ginger — this multi-layered cake really has it all.